anita-uva/anita-uva/README.md

 <img width="628" alt="Screenshot 2024-09-04 at 2 38 20 PM" src="https://github.com/user-attachments/assets/cc76934b-31b2-4eb5-9fa3-b7e786617668">

 #### RoBERTa Sentiment Analysis as EDA
-In this snippet, I use a pre-trained RoBERTa model to classify article headlines and article text, separately, as Negative, Neutral, or Positive.
+In this snippet, I use a pre-trained RoBERTa model from huggingface.com to classify article headlines and article text, separately, as Negative, Neutral, or Positive.
 The dataset being processed by RoBERTa is comprised of articles that have been labeled with a bias of Left, Center, or Right.

 The goal of this EDA step is to gain an understanding of negativity and positivity by media bias.